jako24/Algorithimc-Thinking-Python-Solutions/README.md

 Link: https://www.amazon.com/Algorithmic-Thinking-Problem-Based-Daniel-Zingaro-ebook/dp/B085BVJ51Z?ref_=ast_author_dp

 ## Snowflakes Code description

-This code defines a class named SnowflakesCounter which takes a list of snowflakes as input.
-It then defines three methods:

-**__init__**: initializes three instance variables of the class: snowflakes, count_snowflakes, and same_list.

-**sorted_snowflakes**: sorts each snowflake in the input list in ascending order and returns the sorted list of snowflakes.

-**count_equal_lists**: calls the sorted_snowflakes method to obtain the sorted list of snowflakes, then compares each pair of snowflakes in the list to check for equality.
-If two snowflakes are equal, it adds them to the same_list and increments their count in the count_snowflakes dictionary.

-**print_results**: calls the count_equal_lists method, then prints the total number of equal lists and the lists that have a pair in the same_list.

-The main function creates an instance of the SnowflakesCounter class with a list of snowflakes as input, and calls the print_results method to display the results.

 In summary, this code takes a list of snowflakes as input, and checks if there are any duplicate snowflakes.
 If duplicates are found, it returns the total number of equal lists and the lists that have a pair.

+###### Steps:

+* Initialize the class with the given snowflakes list, an empty dictionary to store the count of equal lists, and an empty list to store the equal lists.
+* Define a method called sorted_snowflakes that sorts each snowflake in the list of snowflakes in ascending order and returns a new list containing the sorted snowflakes.
+* Define a method called count_equal_lists that calls the sorted_snowflakes method to get the sorted snowflakes list and loops through the sorted snowflakes to compare each pair of snowflakes.
+If two snowflakes are equal, the method checks if the sorted snowflake is already in the count_snowflakes dictionary.
+If it's not, it adds the snowflake to the dictionary with a count of 1 and adds the snowflake to the same_list.
+If the sorted snowflake is already in the dictionary, it increments the count of the snowflake in the dictionary.
+* Define a method called print_results that calls the count_equal_lists method to count the number of equal lists and print the result.
+The method also prints the snowflakes that have a pair (i.e., the snowflakes that occur more than once in the original list).

 ## CompoundWords Code description